Faculty Scale Program

 In Austin, economic transformation was rooted in the successful recruitment of high-tech branch facilities and industry consortia.
 The Austin approach reflects planned bottom-up efforts of the local chamber of commerce in combination with city government and the University of Texas at Austin.
 Two major industry consortia – Microelectronics and Computer Technology Corporation (MCC) and Sematech – were recruited to Austin.
 In the same timeframe, Dell was formed and Austin attracted branch facilities of Advanced Micro Devices, and 3M among others.
 A high-tech incubator was established at University of Texas in 1989 that generated further technology-based entrepreneurial activity (Gibson et al., 2004, Gibson and Rogers, 1994 and Henton et al., 1997, Smilor et al., 1988).

 TTUS has a unique opportunity with its leadership and vision to create an environment at the Innovation Hub at Research Park that can benefit the system and the region.
-Currently under development to launch fall 2017.
+Currently under development to launch in 2018.